GaneshRajaramMane/agent-run-panel/README.md

 This project is a React-based UI component that visualizes an AI agent run in real time.
 It shows tasks being executed, tool calls, intermediate outputs, retries, cancellations, and the final result.

+## AI Assistance

+This project was built with assistance from AI tools (ChatGPT) for guidance and debugging, while all implementation decisions and code structure were done by me.

 ##  How to Run Locally

 1. Clone the repository: